Knowing how much you need to retire can be the first step to saving for the future.

 - Company-matched 401k.
 This is a powerful retirement account offered to you by your employer.
 With each pay period, you put a portion of your pre-tax paycheck into the account.
 Your company might match your contribution up to a certain percentage.

 - Roth IRA.
 A Roth IRA uses after-tax dollars to give you an even better deal.
-That means you put in already taxed income into stocks, bonds, or index funds and pay no taxes when you withdraw it.
+That means you put already taxed income into stocks, bonds, or index funds and pay no taxes when you withdraw it.

 Within each account, you can invest in a variety of different funds that’ll earn money for you.
 Which do I suggest?
 I’m glad you asked…